TurboWarp/desktop/release-automation/README.md

 ## build.js

 This is what creates most of the downloads that are up on our website and on GitHub.

-It takes these arguments:
+You must specify which type of file you want to build:

 ```
---production
-    Enables update checker
-    Adds "prod-" to the start of the distribution name
-    Enables some extra warnings for people who install the wrong version of the app
-    Allows notarization on macOS

 --windows
     Create Windows installers for Windows 10 or later